 Today, in a largely post-globalized world, we have the chance—indeed the responsibility—to make the most of our unprecedented connectivity and work collaboratively across industries and borders in identifying the people, places and ideas that are making a difference.

 Colleen Ritzau Leth is a specialist in non-profit management, cultural affairs, and international relations.
-Trained as an art historian, she is a published author and the recipient of numerous research grants for studies on the history of collecting and museum development in the Middle East and North Africa.
+Trained as an art historian, she is a published author and the recipient of numerous research grants for studies on the history of collecting and museum development.

-Colleen is a Creative Time Global Ambassador, a member of the Board of Directors of the Tauck Family Foundation and the American Friends of the Statens Museum for Kunst, and Co-Founder of BAFA, a mentorship platform for culture sector professionals.
+Colleen is a Creative Time Global Ambassador, a member of the Board of Directors of the Tauck Family Foundation, Vice Chairman of the American Friends of the Statens Museum for Kunst, and Co-Founder of BAFA, a mentorship platform for culture sector professionals.

-Colleen holds a BA in Art History from Barnard College, Columbia University, an MA in Art History and Archaeology from New York University, and an MBA from the University of Oxford, where she recently served as Chair of the Oxford Art & Business Network.
+Colleen holds a BA in Art History from Barnard College, Columbia University, an MA in Art History and Archaeology from New York University, and an MBA from the University of Oxford, where she was Chair of the Oxford Art & Business Network.